 In this guide, we’ll answer the question, “what is an SEO score?”

-We’ll also go over the top SEO scoring factors, how to check your website’s score, and explain what is a good SEO score out of 100.
+We’ll also go over the top SEO scoring factors, how to check your website’s SEO rating, and explain what is a good SEO score out of 100.

 What Is an SEO Score?

 An SEO score is a measure of how well the technical aspects and user-facing elements of your website contribute to search engine optimization.
-SEO scoring is ranked on a scale of 100 and SEO scores are based on four areas that affect crawlability and ranking performance: technical, content, user experience and mobile.
+SEO scoring is ranked on a scale of 100 and the SEO rating is based on factors that affect crawlability and ranking performance.

 A high SEO score means that your website meets the quality standards for good search engine optimization while a low SEO score indicates technical and user experience issues.